-Ballet Japanese Stewartia will grow to be about 20 feet tall at maturity, with a spread of 20 feet.
-It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
+Japanese Stewartia will grow to be about 40 feet tall at maturity, with a spread of 30 feet.
+It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.